Standardization of Accounting Language in Financial Disclosures

-Daske uses linguistic methodology and large-scale analysis of textual data to explore whether stakeholder incentives and regulatory interventions can affect the standardization of textual financial reporting data.
-The level of standardization is a key determinant of in-formation processing costs and thus a prime candidate to explain the efficiency of information reception by users of financial reporting information.
-Information may therefore need a certain level of standardization to cause transparency.
+Daske uses a linguistic methodology and a large-scale analysis of textual data to explore how stakeholder incentives and regulatory interventions affect the standardization of reporting data.
+The level of standardization is a key determinant of information processing costs and thus a prime candidate to explain the efficiency of information reception by users of financial reporting information.
+Ultimately, information probably needs a certain level of standardization to cause transparency.
 A08 explores this link by studying how the level of standardization affects capital-market outcome measures of transparency.

 • Research Question